mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 19 October 2025

-- The average temperature today is 14.21˚C,
+- The average temperature today is 14.1˚C,
 - With highs of 14.99˚C and lows of 13.71˚C,
-- It may feel like 14.06˚C with moderate rain
+- It may feel like 13.99˚C with light intensity drizzle rain
-- The wind speed is 7.72m/s and visibility is 4000m
+- The wind speed is 6.17m/s and visibility is 5000m
-- The pressure is 995hPa and humidity is 91%
+- The pressure is 995hPa and humidity is 93%
 - The sun will rise at 06:39 and set at 17:06

 <!-- weather_marker ends -->